Out of Stock

-Simply heat Impressive putty until dough/clay like in the microwave double boiler or in an oven (set no higher than 190F).
-Once the Putty is cool enough to touch, create your mold by pressing an object into the putty!
-The Putty will become rubber like after only 15-30 minutes in the freezer.
-Create parts with Epoxy, Polyester, Resin, Clay, Cold Pour Porcelain, Soap, Candle, Crayon, Concrete and more.
+To use: Heat ImPRESSive putty until dough/clay like in the microwave.
+Once the Putty is cool enough to touch, create your mold by pressing an object into the putty.
+The Putty will become rubber-like after cooling.
+Create parts with polymer clay, epoxy, polyester, resin, clay, soap, candle, crayon, concrete and more.
+Make molds of sculptures, prototypes, candles, picture frames, coins, and more.

 Posted by beautifulbug on 13th Oct 2016